MattPahuta/movie-watchlist-creator/README.md

 ### Additional enhancements

-- Result film images link to film's external IMDB page
+- Film result images link to the film's external IMDB page
 - Search result items already saved to watchlist are identified as such
 - Additional design customizations and enhancements